Presentation

 The command nt lint

 check for violations.
 All files are inspected (rules may have changed even if files haven’t been modified).
-The linter reuses the method walk
+The linter reuses the method Walk

 , ParsedNote